Chapter Bylaws

 The Board of Directors will maintain a mission statement and make it available to the membership.
 The Chapter is organized exclusively for charitable and educational purposes under Section 501 (c)(3) of the Internal Revenue code, or corresponding section of any future federal tax code.

-The chapter offers equal opportunity to all eligible members, regardless of race; color, creed, religion, national origin, age, gender, sexual orientation, marital status, politico/, affiliation, veteran status, physical or mental impairment.
+The chapter offers equal opportunity to all eligible members, regardless of race, color, creed, religion, national origin, age, gender, sexual orientation, marital status, political affiliation, veteran status, physical or mental impairment.

 Article II - Membership